babelyx/en/whitepaper.md

-# Babelyx - Smart Market of Your Content
+# Babelyx - Monetize Any Content for Everyone's Possibilities

 [🎁 Claim your reward and step in Babelyx now!](https://u.babelyx.com/)

-What wonders can arise when UGC embraces Web3? **Babelyx** , the Tower of Babel for everyone's possibilities, mints any possible content into encrypted Sovereign Assets that autonomously circulate in the Smart Market, continuously increasing every participant's passive incomes and perpetual rights.
+What wonders can arise when UGC embraces Web3? **Babelyx** , the Tower of Babel for everyone's possibilities, transforms any possible content into encrypted Sovereign Assets that autonomously circulate in the Smart Market, continuously increasing every participant's passive income and perpetual rights.

 ### What is Babelyx?